+- f.
+Process same as for Medical Care Review with the addition of some form or method for noting events that occur that need evaluation to try to improve designated stroke center functions.

+- F. Regional system function

-- 1. Primarily performed by Regional EMS staff QI individual
+- 1. Primarily performed by the RAC

-- 2. Evaluation of overall Regional System function
+- 2. Evaluation of overall regional system function

 - 3. Process

 - a.
 Establish standard

 - b.
 Collect data

 - c.
-Evaluate data determine audit filters
+Evaluate data-determine audit filters

 - d.
-Devise plan of corrective action for QI issues
+Devise plan of corrective action for QA issues

 - e.
 Re-evaluate to determine effectiveness of corrective action

 - f.
-Participation on Regional Stroke QI Committee
+Participation in HSQA program

-- G. Regional QI Committees (staffed by BREMSS)
+- G. HSQA program (staffed by regional EMS agency)

-- 1. Goals review entire Regional Stroke Program
+- 1. Goals--review entire approved stroke plan:

 - a.
 System administration/organization/activities

 - b.
 Prehospital care

 - c.
 Hospital care

 - 2. Members

 - a.
-EMS Office
+EMS office staff

-- 1) Regional EMS Off-Line Medical Director

-- 2) Regional EMS Executive Director

-- 3) Regional EMS Office QI Coordinator

-- 4) Regional EMS Office Data Coordinator

 - b.
-Prehospital provider representation the designated QI coordinator for each county, (from an EMS organization)
+Prehospital provider representation--the designated QA coordinator for each county (from an EMS organization)

 - c.
-Participating hospital representation
+Participating provider representation

 - 1) Stroke Director

-- 2) QI Coordinator
+- 2) Stroke Coordinator

 - 3. Process

 - a.
-Brief report of QI activities from each participating county/EMS organization and hospital
+Brief report of QA activities from each participating county/EMS organization and hospital

 - b.
 General system information

 - c.
 Focused review of items of major concern/impact including selected cases

 - d.
-Develop consensus of issues that represent QI concerns
+Develop consensus of issues that represent QA concerns

 - e.
 Develop action plan

 - f.
-Have re-evaluation process to determine effectiveness of action plan results - g.
-Complete documentation of all activities including any recommendations for change or action to the Stroke Operations Committee and the BREMSS Executive Committee - 4.
-Hospital Medical Care Review Sub-Committee - a.
-Members - 1) Stroke Director from each participating Stroke Center - 2) Emergency Department Medical Director from each active Stroke Center - 3) Regional EMS Medical Director - 4) The chairman of this committee will be the chairman of the Stroke Operations Committee - b.
-Activities are to review the stroke medical care issues including specific death audit review and major complications review as determined by the committee chairman.
-Other QI issues will be reviewed as deemed appropriate. - c.
-The process used will be the same process as outlined in the QI Section of the Regional Stroke System Plan. - d.
-Reports of a summary nature will be made to the Regional QI Committee.
-Individual physician medical care issues will initially only be reported to the stroke director of the facility providing care in that situation and be made by personal communication.
-In general, discussions at the subcommittee meeting will fulfill this notification requirement.
-If a persistent individual problem trend occurs, this situation will be referred to the appropriate hospital QI Committee. - 5.
-All members are expected to attend at least 75% of the Regional QI Committee meetings and the Hospital Medical Care Review subcommittee meetings.
+Have re-evaluation process to determine effectiveness of action plan results

+- g.
+Complete documentation of all activities including any recommendations for change or action to the OEMS and RAC

+- 4. Regional Hospital Medical Care Review Subcommittee

+- a.
+Members

+- 1) Stroke Director from each participating designated stroke center - 2) ED Medical Director from each active Stroke Operations Committee - 3) Regional EMS Medical Director - 4) The chairman of this committee will be the chairman of the Stroke Subcommittee of the RAC - b.
+Activities are to review the stroke medical care issues including specific death audit review and major complications review as determined by the committee Chairman.
+Other QA issues will be reviewed as deemed appropriate. - c.
+The process used will be the same process as outlined in the QA section of the Stroke plan. - d.
+Reports of a summary nature will be made to the HSQA program.
+Individual physician medical care issues will initially only be reported to the stroke director of the facility providing care in the situation and be made by personal communication.
+In general, discussions at the subcommittee will fulfill this notification requirement.
+If a persistent individual problem trend occurs, this situation will be referred to the appropriate hospital QA committee. - 5.
+All members are expected to attend at least 75 percent of the HSQA program meetings and the Hospital Medical Care Review subcommittee meetings.